RedisLabs/redislabs-docs/content/kubernetes/networking/ingressorroutespec.md

    REAADB hostname: `*-db-<rec-name>-<rec-namespace>.<subdomain>`
      We recommend using a wildcard (`*`) in place of the database name, followed by the hostname suffix.

-1. Retrieve the `EXTERNAL-IP` of your ingress controller's `LoadBalancer` service.
+1. Retrieve the `EXTERNAL-IP` of your Ingress controller's `LoadBalancer` service.

     ``` sh
     $ kubectl get svc <haproxy-ingress | ingress-ngnix-controller> \